lightscapevr/website/markdown/customscene.md

-# Making a custom background scene in Unity
+# Custom background scenes in Unity

 VR Sketch is written in Unity.
 In version 16.0 we added the ability to load your own Unity scene as the background of a SketchUp model.
 When viewing such